 Steven Gerrard’s Glasgow Rangers are challenging Neil Lennon’s Celtic for the title.

-According to The Daily Record, the SPFL are ready to crown Celtic as champions and take the current Scottish Premiership standings as the final rable.
+According to The Daily Record, the SPFL are ready to declare Celtic champions of Scotland.

 Former Rangers star Ferguson has said that he does not think that the current season will be finished, and he has suggested that the Ibrox faithful should accept it if the Hoops are declared champions.

 Ferguson told The Sunday Post: “I would rather win it fair and square by getting the games played.